Garlic Scape Pesto

 - Salt and Pepper

 Many people like to include cheese (a hard, ripened cheese, like Parmesan or Romano or Padano) in their pesto, but I like to make big batches and freeze it, so I don’t.
 If I want cheese, I just add it during cooking.
+I like to freeze my garlic scape pesto in ice cube containers, then pop them out and store them in a zip top bag in the freezer.

 Use your pesto on fish, meat, or pasta, or you can add it to sour cream or mayonnaise to make a flavored dip or salad dressing for a pasta salad.